nicola-palmieri/TableAnalyzer/README.md

 - All plots download as publication-ready PNG files (300 dpi) with customizable width and height; PCA, correlation, and descriptive visuals can also be saved via each plot’s built-in controls.

 ---

-## 📝 License

-A license file has not been added to this repository yet.
-Please include one if you plan to distribute the app.

----

-## 🙏 Acknowledgments

-Built by the Table Analyzer team.
-Inspired by best practices for transparent statistical reporting and reproducible research.

----
 ## 🔍 Transparency for users and reviewers

 Every analysis tab in Table Analyzer maps directly to familiar R functions.
 The table below summarizes what is executed and which options the UI fills in on your behalf.